maxcomuk/C-Projects/Student Database Management System/readme.md

 ```

 # Installation Process
-First you will need to include sqlite3.c and sqlite3.h to your project (prefferd ide or what you use to compile).
+Firstly you will need to include sqlite3.c and sqlite3.h to your project (prefferd ide or what you use to compile).
 I have put both sqlite3 versions I have used for this project however you can also download it from the original source here --> [sqlite3 download](https://www.sqlite.org/2026/sqlite-amalgamation-3510200.zip)

-- Copy & Paste Method -
+### Copy & Paste Method
 1. Create two files, one will be a cpp file and the other will be a header file (Main.cpp and Main.h).
 2. Copy the content of the Main.cpp and paste it into your cpp file
 3. Copy the content of the Main.h and paste it into your header (.h) file
 4. compile and run the program

-- File Download Method -
+### File Download Method
 1. Download both Main.cpp and Main.h files
 2. Compile the project and run the program